MegalonVII/Wyvern-of-Marina/README.md

 3. `!w listflairs` *Lists all self-assignable flairs.*
 4. `!w im (role name)` *Gives/removes specified flair from user.*

+## Birthday
+1. `!w birthday` *Allows member to register their birthday with the bot following on screen prompts.*
+2. `!w birthdaylist` *Displays a list of all the birthdays of each server member registered with the bot.*

 ## Miscellaneous
 1. `!w ping` *Returns bot response time in milliseconds.*
 2. `!w whomuted` *Returns a list of all muted members.*